The 15 Best Android Strategy Games that Require no Wi-Fi

 After designating a place of origin, you set about managing your at first harmless microorganism, tweaking its evolution as you go in an effort to create an apocalyptic plague that utterly destroys humanity.
 Bad timing, you say?
 Sure.
 But in our defense, we moved it back from No. 4.
 Actually, it’s not only a superb simulation in its own right, it’s also a scientifically accurate simulation that demonstrates how human-borne pathogens interact and evolve on a global scale.
-Not unexpectedly, sales of Plague Inc. skyrocketed since the beginning of the COVID pandemic, especially in China, where it was eventually banned.
+Not unexpectedly, sales of Plague Inc. skyrocketed since during the COVID pandemic, especially in China, where it was eventually banned.
 For sim lovers who enjoy playing the antagonist, it doesn’t get better than Plague Inc..
-For the rest of us, the game is not only entrancingly engaging, it also sheds some light on how viruses function, and why it’s not such a bad idea to put your damn mask on.
+For the rest of us, the game is not only entrancingly engaging, it also sheds some light on how viruses function, and why it wasn’t such a bad idea to put a mask on.

 Bad North started life as a PC indie but it is a perfect fit for mobile.
 In terms of gameplay it mixes the simplicity and defensive tactics of tower defense with the open movement of an RTS.
 In it you play a Viking commander who is island hopping to recruit allies and escape the encroaching hoard of your pillaging kinsmen.
 Visiting new islands provides bonuses in the shape of skills, items and allies, as well as providing defensive missions wherein you stave off the latest wave of Norse ravagers.